 Don’t assume that you know what your teen wants in her room.
 At this age, opinions can change quickly, so ask first and get to know exactly what your teen would like, even if it’s too much for the small space, just to get a feel for her style.
 Then try to incorporate those trends into the new design.

 The most important aspect of decorating for a small room is keeping proportion in mind.
 If you get your teen a big bed, he will have to accept a small desk and upright dresser to keep from overcrowding the space.

-Sofa and day beds work great for small rooms because they offer both a place to sleep and a spot to sit.
-A loft bed with a desk beneath is another creative use of space and ideal for a teen’s room.
+Sofas and day beds work great for small rooms because they offer both a place to sleep and a spot to sit.
+A loft bed with a desk beneath is another creative use of space and is ideal for a teen’s room.

 Making the most of the space also means if your child has a large closet, they may be able to forgo a dresser or wardrobe.
 Many shelving units can be rearranged to fit in closets to create a large area for both hanging and folded clothes as well as a space specifically for shoes and accessories.

 Teens often like bold colors – reds, blues, greens, purples – and there is no reason not to indulge her.
-However, small spaces tend to look overwhelmed with too much of a bold color.
-Consider painting one wall as an accent wall and use coordinating muted colors for the other three walls.
+However, small spaces tend to look overwhelmed with too many bold colors.
+Consider painting one wall as an accent wall and using coordinating muted colors for the other three walls.
 Use accents and patterns with matching bold colors to draw out the style through the rest of the room.

 Adding a dark rug can ground a room and using patterns can add texture to a small bedroom.
 You can also use a bold-colored lamp shade to create the image of color in an otherwise drab room.

 Don’t forget the ceiling!
 Adding a top border, a ceiling mural, or a classic trim can draw the eyes up and help expand the space.